Procedural NPCs and Letter Writing

-There are 3 types of NPC found in a game
+There are 3 types of NPC found in the game

 Companions, Vendors, and Talkers